Skip to content

 What’s your most vivid travel moment?

-One day while in the Galapagos Islands I did a day snorkeling trip to Dragon Hill, a small island off Santa Cruz.
+One day while in the Galapagos Islands I did a day snorkelling trip to Dragon Hill, a small island off Santa Cruz.
 Swarms of exotic fish and even some swimming iguanas surrounded the kaleidoscopic corals, but then I noticed a dark figure swimming directly at me.
 Before I could scramble out of the water, the dark blob began swimming faster until it was inches from my face.
 And what was it?
 A baby sea lion wanting to play.
 For the next 15 minutes the sea lion dove, swam and chased us around in the water.
 I have never had such a close and playful wildlife encounter.

 Where would you love to travel next?